pablo-lamtenzan/Metamorphic_engine_documentation/engine.md

 #### 3) More offuscation tecniques

-Metamorphism is a very powerfull ofuscation tool but need to have more offuscation tools to be useful like anti-disasembly or anti-debugging for protect the virus from static and dynamic threats.
+Metamorphism is a very powerfull ofuscation tool but need to be used with more offuscation tools to be useful like anti-disasembly or anti-debugging for protect the virus from static and dynamic threats.

 ##### 3.1) Anti-Assembly